czukowski/I18n_Plural/README.md

 Many languages use different words or inflections depending on a lot of circumstances, while it isn't much problem in English, we can find an example there, too: suppose you want to display a string, that looks like
 this: "His/her name is _name_" and you know the name of a person and his or her gender.
-Suppose you have a function named `__()`, that does your translations and accepts optional arguments for parameters replacement.
+Suppose you have a function named `__()`, that does your translations and accepts optional arguments for parameters replacement (this will actually be your NetteTranslator's `translate()` function or the translation macro).
 Then the most trivial would be to do this:

 	echo __($gender == 'f' ?
 'His' : 'Her').__('name is :name', array(':name' => $name));